alexfernandez/deployment/README.md

 * --name [name]: package name to show in messages, default `unnamed`.

+* --noinst: do not run `npm install` when installing.

 * --exec [command]: run the given command after deployment, to restart the service.